Small Wood Burning Stove In a Campervan 2

-Installing A Small Wood Stove Into A Vehicle
+Installing A Small Wood Stove Into A Vehicle.

 In this article, we’ll explain a few basic points that you will need to consider when it comes to installing a small wood stove into a vehicle.
 This could be a campervan, a horse box, a tiny home, an RV or any other vehicle which is fairly air tight!
 Check out our case studies to see how other people have installed their Hobbit stove!